 All proceeds from our Sports, Leadership & Community event went to two outstanding veteran non-profit organizations - Run Freely and Merging Vets and Players.

 Imagine being told that after years of suffering, there was a device that could vastly improve your quality of life, and perhaps allow you to avoid inevitable amputation.
 And then imagine being faced with the reality of not being able to afford the expenses that come along with the device.
 Kenny Mayne's Run Freely organization provides finacial support to Veterans to help them with limb salvage solutions to avoid amputation and improve their quality of life.

 Merging Vets and Players

 MVP connects combat Veterans with professional athletes in a gym setting for therapeutic workouts and counseling sessions where these warriors can benefit from each other's strengths, experience and abilities to unlock their full potential - and lead their families, communities and country towards a better future.

-For Q1 2019, WE'VE partnered with Operation Military Family Cares and the WAServes initiative
+in Q1 2019, WE partnered with Operation Military Family Cares and the WAServes initiative

 Efficient and Transparent Service